slimm609/testrepo/README.md

 ![Demo](/images/term.svg)

-Grafana can be reached at http://grafana.localtest.me with a demo login of `admin`/`admin`
+Grafana can be reached at http://grafana.localtest.me with a demo login of `admin`/`admin`.
+Once logged in, there is a HTTP status dashboard

 Prometheus can be reached at http://prometheus.localtest.me